oddhill/oddenvironment/readme.md

 4. Reboot (just for the sake of it)
 5. Done!

+### Make sure that Homebrew has been removed
+Some users have experienced problems after Odd Boxen was removed which all has been releated to traces of Homebrew that wasn't removed properly.

+Make sure that homebrew doesn't existing by running `brew`.
+If the command still works, you will need to uninstall it manually by running `ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/uninstall)"`.

 ### After installation of Odd Environment

 1. Import your databases again: